Getting started

 Manage your account

-To manage your account and billing, just ask to “manage your Pushpush account”.
-We’ll give you back a URL.
+To manage your account, just ask to “manage your Pushpush account” — the manage_account tool will hand back the right link.

 If you need help, let us know via support@pushpu.sh.